Building the Future of Undergraduate Research

 The Frost Scholars and other science and mathematics students are encouraged to pursue student-faculty research, sometimes as early as their freshman year.
 Frost and Bailey decided to first concentrate on increasing research opportunities during the summer months.

-The Frosts donate $200,000 to student stipends every summer.
-The college matches those funds twice over.
-With these resources and additional funds from faculty grants, more than 200 students receive $2,500 research stipends each year.
+The Frosts donate $600,000 to students and faculty awards.
+The college contributes $400,000.
+With these resources and additional funds from faculty grants, more than 200 students receive $3,500 research stipends each year.

 “Summer is an excellent time for students to do research because they can make it a full-time experience every day.
 The stipends make this financially possible for them,” said Bailey.